weiyutang1010/ncrna_design/README.md

 The results will be saved in `./results/example/`.
 The script then parses the result file to generate learning curves in `./graphs/example/` and output the best solution (based on each metric) into `./analysis/example/`.

-## Run all Eterna100 structures
+## Run all structures in a dataset
-Reproduce the results in the paper (both uniform and $\epsilon$-targeted initializations).
-Note: On our server with 28 cores, the $\epsilon$-targeted initialization took approximately 10 days to complete.
+Reproduce the results in the paper (run both uniform and $\epsilon$-targeted initializations).
+Note: On our server with 64 cores, the Eterna100 dataset took approximately 10 days to complete.

 ### Command
 ```
-./run_all.sh ./data/eterna100.txt
+./run_all.sh ./data/eterna100_v1.txt
-python merge.py eterna100 eterna100_uniform eterna100_targeted # summarize results
+python merge.py eterna100_v1 eterna100_uniform eterna100_targeted # summarize results
 ```
-The sequences used in the paper are available in `./evaluation_data/`.

 Replace `./data/eterna100.txt` with
- - `./data/eterna_50n.txt` to run the 18 shortest structures (up to 50 nts).
+ - `./data/eterna100_v2.txt` to run all the modified 19 structures in Eterna100-v2.
+ - `./data/rfam27.txt` to run all the Rfam-Taneda-27 structures.
- - `./data/eterna_104n.txt` to run the 51 shortest structures (up to 104 nts).
+ - `./data/rnasolo.txt` to run all the RNAsolo-764 structures.

 ## To run SamplingDesign
 ### Command